Hello! Click on one of our members below to chat on Whatsapp

 A great reason for choosing the Salkantay trek is the huge variety of ecosystems that you will encounter as you trek.
 Peru is famous for its diversity, and the Salkantay trek demonstrates that perfectly!

 Laguna Humantay is (rightly) one of the most visited attractions in Cusco.
-Its incredible blue-green colors and the towering glacier above it are an incredible starting point for the trek.
-A perfect amuse-bouche for the upcoming days!
+Its incredible blue-green colors and the towering glacier above it are an incredible starting point.
+A perfect teaser for the upcoming days!
 The Salkantay Lake is not to be underestimated, it´s also a very beautiful turquoise lake with less crowds compared to its sister lagoon.
-This is because day visitors, don´t usually make it this far.

 The Inca Trail is both famous and beautiful.
 However, it has one major flaw, the crowds.
 Thousands of people look forward to hiking this trek every year and book months in advance for this once a lifetime experience.
 (To avoid the congested route , try our 5 Day Inca Trail trek instead of the Classic 4-day route).